quicwg/base-drafts/draft-ietf-quic-transport.md

 port reuse; and therefore MUST NOT be done unless an endpoint is certain that those protocol features are not in use.

-When an endpoint has requested a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for packets sent to the endpoint.
+When an endpoint uses a non-zero-length connection ID, it needs to ensure that the peer has a supply of connection IDs from which to choose for packets sent to the endpoint.
 These connection IDs are supplied by the endpoint using the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).

 ### Issuing Connection IDs {#issue-cid}